 Try to hang your clothing and not pile them on the ground.
 You can use two ladders and a pole or make a clothesline.
 Separate clothes by size.
 If you have a lot of one item, consider a bundle such as “10 maternity tops for $8.”
 Offer a discount to buy a bundle.

 Use removable stickers or masking tape to put a price on everything.
 Price most items under $5 and under $1.
 If a price is firm, then write that on the price tag.

 If you have sets of dishes, you can use clear packing tape to tape bowls, plates, and cups together so individual pieces won’t get separated.

-For small jewelry items, I like to use muffin tins or egg carton to display them.
+For small jewelry items, I like to use muffin tins or egg cartons to display them.

 Keep rearranging your items throughout the day to keep the sale looking appealing.